Detective Comics #1000 Release from Robert Venditti

 The Detective Comics series boomed in popularity, debuting in 1937.
 Detective Comics #27 was the first to feature Batman.
 A copy of Detective Comics #27 goes for over $1 million nowadays.
 Given the history, Batman and Detective Comics are big cultural staples.
 Detective Comics #1000 is not continuing the standard style of comics.
 Instead, the issue will be a sort of compendium for Batman and DC’s history.

 DC and Marvel battled for readership over the years.
 Detective Comics continues to be one of the most popular series in all of comic culture.
 The history behind the series is so rich, DC gets its name from the collection.
 Not to mention, some of DC’s most famous heroes made their debuts in Detective Comics.
-Batman, arguably the most popular DC hero, is the center of attention in the one thousandth issue.
+Batman, arguably the most popular DC hero, is the center of attention for Detective Comics #1000.

 What to Expect in #1000

 Issue #1000 of Detective Comics is set to be a hardcover edition.
 The book is a living piece of history, featuring story and content celebrating Batman and DC.
 The book will feature a number of covers for collectors to find, as well as commentary and artwork from the decades of Detective Comics.